Santosh Kumar Ghosh: Literary style and uniqueness

-A legendary figure of Bengali journalism, Santosh Kumar perhaps deliberately downplayed his extraordinary literary talent.
-He was extremely keen on exposing the evils of his time.
-A deeply sensitive writer, Santosh Kumar Ghosh was always sympathetic towards the oppressed people.
-In 'Kinu Goalar Gali' and in 'Sudhar Shahar' the degeneration of human values during the turbulent post world war 2 years are expressed poignantly.
-The former was translated into many major Indian languages and was made into a Bengali movie few years later (1964).
+Ghosh was extremely keen on exposing corruption in his time.
+Santosh Kumar Ghosh was always sympathetic towards the oppressed people.
+He wrote about the degeneration of human values during the turbulent post-World War II years in 'Kinu Goalar Gali' and in 'Sudhar Shahar'.
+The former was translated into many major Indian languages and was made into a Bengali movie a few years later (1964).
+Sisir Kumar Das wrote that "his forte is the impact of the socio-economic changes on the moral life of the middle class".

 In 'Nana Ranger Din' the nationalist movement of pre-independent India is voiced through the autobiographical perspective.
 In 'Mukher Rekha', 'Jal Dao', and 'Swayang nayak' and 'Sesh Namaskar: Sricharaneshu Maa ke', where Santosh Kumar has combined the autobiographical and confessional mode of narration to deal with the roots of different social evils.
 Shesh Namaskar has been translated into English by Ketaki Datta under the title "Shesh Namaskar (The Last Salute)" and published by Sahitya Akademi (2013), ISBN 978-81-260-3338-6.
 A continuous seeker of new fictional methods, he wrote 'Renu Tomar Mon' in second person point of view (which is still unique in Bengali literature) and at the same time combined poetry, essay and story in his book Mile Omile.